 Top 10 Sammy Hagar Driving Songs

 The top Sammy Hagar driving songs show that his love of automobiles is anything but an image-enhancing pose.
-For almost forty years the Red Rocker's been singing about how his beloved fleet of cars has been helping him satisfy his needs for speed, sex and even privacy.
-In honor of his birthday today (Oct.
-13), and complete with it's own Spotify playlist, we take a look at the Top 10 Sammy Hagar Driving Songs:
+For almost forty years the Red Rocker’s been singing about how his beloved fleet of cars has been helping him satisfy his needs for speed, sex and even privacy.
+We take a look at the Top 10 Sammy Hagar Driving Songs:

 ‘Turn Up the Music’

 One of Hagar’s earliest concert anthems (check out the version on 1978’s live ‘All Night Long’ album) finds Sammy and his buddies driving down the highway all night, pushing buttons on the radio waiting to hear their favorite song.
 It’s the simple pleasures in life, isn’t it?
 When their jam comes on, of course the only proper thing to do is crank it up as loud as possible.

 Sammy picks up a long-legged blonde all dressed in red from the side of the road.
 He’s either very trusting or very horny.
 Also, Is it OK for us to say that as much as we love his work in Van Halen and other bands, we really miss Hagar’s guitar work when he’s only serving as the singer?
 Both the riff and this solo on this track totally rip!

 OK, there’s some mothers looking at this title and probably getting pretty mad (or MADD, more specifically).
 Look, 1977 was a more innocent time, maybe people weren’t as tuned into the perils of drunk driving.
 Besides, Sammy never specifically says that he’s doing both at the same time.
 Let’s hope he means drive to a bar, THEN drink, as his designated driver sullenly sips on diet soda.